Polk County DUI Court Process

 1. Arraignment (First Appearance)

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed lawyer.
-The judge will assess your financial situation to determine your eligibility.
+- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation to determine if you qualify for a public defender.

 2. Pre-Trial Hearings

-• Discovery Process: This is a crucial stage where your attorney will request and review evidence from the prosecution, including police reports, breathalyzer or blood test results, dashcam footage, and witness statements.
+- Discovery Process: This is a crucial phase where your attorney will gather information about the case against you.
+This includes police reports, breathalyzer or blood test results, witness statements, and any other evidence the prosecution intends to use.

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs, and that your BAC was 0.08% or higher (or that you were less safe to drive).
+- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+This typically involves presenting evidence of your driving behavior, field sobriety test results, and breathalyzer or blood test results.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, and questioning the validity of the field sobriety tests.
+- Common Defenses: Common defenses to DUI charges include challenging the legality of the traffic stop, questioning the accuracy of the breathalyzer or blood test, and arguing that you were not impaired at the time of driving.

-Georgia law outlines specific penalties for DUI offenses.
+Georgia law sets forth specific penalties for DUI offenses.
+The penalties increase with each subsequent offense.

 First Offense